Meet Your Coach

 At that moment, with a lobby full of people stunned to silence, I never wanted anyone to feel the shame, resentment, and guilt I felt.
 Thankfully, my boss supported me and banned Mr. Johnson from the hotel.
 But, unfortunately, this doesn't happen for everyone.
 Having support, being treated with dignity and respect empowered me to excel in my job, but this event magnified the shame and guilt of being born Black that I lived with every day.

 Healing from that traumatic event began with a process of historical study and a spiritual experience that set me free to be proud of my racial identity.
 My journey to wholeness crystallized when a friend blessed me with a seat in a transformational personal development course called the Landmark Forum.
 The workshop made such a difference that I spent three years assisting them with leadership training, coaching, and supervising their production teams.

-My passion for treating people the way I want to be treated guides my politics.
+My passion for creating an America that works for everyone guides my politics.
 I read policy papers for fun and spend hours listening to both sides of the political conversation.
 When I volunteered for the 2020 election, I saw the need for people to heal the wounds of racism as I had done, so I decided I would do my part by becoming a Racial Healing Coach.

 To realize our nation's vision of the perfect union, we must tell the truth and reconcile with the impact of racism.
 The truth is America's systemic racism structure is older than America itself.
 It betrays and wounds us all.
 It's time to create a new vision.
 Who will you be in the face of Racism?